M4NU5/Personal_Website/content/blog/DRAFTS/1_DRAFT/deploy argocd/index.md

 _March 2026_

 ---
+I want to deploy argo cd to manage my k3s cluster.
+After all gitops is what all the cool kids are doing these days.
+Who wouldnt want your kubernetes just to manage itself... most of the time.

-My [previous post](https://williamsmale.com/blog/tech/deploy-jellyfin-on-kubernetes/) covered deploying the arr stack on K3s — cert-manager, SMB CSI, Traefik, the works.
+My [previous post](https://williamsmale.com/blog/tech/deploy-jellyfin-on-kubernetes/) covered deploying the arr stack on K3s - cert-manager, SMB CSI, Traefik, the works mostly through helm.
 That post assumed a native Linux host.
-Since writing it I've migrated back to Windows as my daily driver and the old setup died with the Pi it was running on.
+Since writing it I've migrated back to Windows as my daily driver.
+I know im a hethen but the dual booting for games was starting to get to me along with solving the windows micro lag that pushed me to do the migration in the first place, if youre interestied find my write up here.
+I decided to approach this redeployment from a newer angle...
+A Git ops angle.

-The rebuild was an opportunity to do something I should have done from the start: proper GitOps with ArgoCD.
-Everything declarative, everything in Git, cluster rebuild reduced to a single `kubectl apply`.
-This post covers that layer — the GitOps architecture, the secrets strategy for a public repo, and the seedbox wiring that took far longer than it should have.
+Now admittadly I should have done this from the start: proper GitOps with ArgoCD.
+Everything declarative, everything in Git, cluster rebuild reduced to a single `kubectl apply` and then managed for ever.
+Reason i didnt is i wanted to get a deeper understanding of how Kubernetes worked be for is start abstracting away from it.
+Anyhow this post covers that new layer of abstraction.
+The GitOps architecture, the secrets strategy for a public repo, and the seedbox wiring that took far longer than it should have was achived, now all neatly wrapped in a k3s cluster running on a VM.

 If you haven't read the previous post, start there for the K3s and cert-manager setup.
 This one picks up from a fresh cluster.